Building the case for an evidence-based approach to campaigning

 Running monthly Hack Days

-To build our model we're bringing together activists, developers, data scientists and parliamentary researchers from across the Labour movement in monthly workshops.
+To build our model we're bringing together activists, developers, data scientists and parliamentary researchers from across the progressive sphere in monthly workshops.

 Building the UK's first comprehensive austerity impact dataset

 Last year over 4 million people used the SchoolCuts app (created by the NEU and the fantastic team at Outlandish!) to discover the impact of Conservative education cuts on their children’s schooling.
 Over 1.7 million people changed their vote in the 2017 General Election as a result.

 SchoolCuts relied on datasets made available through weeks of research.
 The work of our volunteers in compiling that data now for a range of sectors including health, police and transport paves the way for new generation of apps and services to help communicate the impact of Conservative policy.